-The backyard has always been the perfect space for entertaining, especially now with this elegant pool and jacuzzi.
-According to Gil Winkelman, another son, there were about 75 rosebushes on the property when the family first moved in.
+The backyard is the perfect space for entertaining and, of course, gardening.
+According to Gil Winkelman, another son, there were about 75 rosebushes on the property when the family first moved in, and many still remain.
 The home also had about nine fruit trees in the back that included loquat, guava, (yes, guava!) peach, plum, and what they thought were lemon trees.

 The family received quite a horticulture lesson once when they noticed that their neighbor’s lemons were considerably larger.
 When they asked the gardener why this was so, the reply, according to Gil was, “Well, because your lemons are limes, and her lemons are grapefruits.”
 The moral of the story: When life gives you lemons, don’t worry about it, because in actuality you probably have some other type of citrus.

 Gil also shared a nice story about his neighbor leaving large avocados on the ledge, and in exchange, they’d give her guava and limes.
 All good relationships start with the exchange of fresh fruit, natch.